-Key Tier Five Items
+Tier Five Items

-- Normally adjudicated with the convening of the Cadet Executive Committee or in a Deputy Commandant's hearing. - Most cases, charges from the Student Code of Conduct will also be applied by the Office of Student Conduct. - The Deputy Commandant may allow, after reviewing the case and consulting with the Commandant, that a cadet accused of any of these offenses (excluding those outlined in Annexes A, B, and C) appear before the Company, Battalion, or Regimental Commander for adjudication. - Cadets shall report any Tier 5 violation. - Some Tier Five offenses may not only violate the Student Code of Conduct, but may violate local, state, or federal laws.
+- Normally adjudicated with the convening of the Cadet Executive Committee or in a Deputy Commandant's hearing. - Most cases, charges from the Student Code of Conduct will also be applied by the Office of Student Conduct. - The Deputy Commandant may allow, after reviewing the case and consulting with the Commandant, that a cadet accused of any of these offenses (excluding those outlined in Annexes A, B, and C) appear before the Company, Battalion, or Regimental Commander for adjudication. - Cadets shall report any Tier 5 violation. - Senior cadets alleged to have committed Tier Five offenses will normally be adjudicated at the Deputy Commandant level. - Some Tier Five offenses may not only violate the Student Code of Conduct, but may violate local, state, or federal laws.